How to prepare for marriage while single

 Imagine you are standing in front of God and he asks: “What have you done with the time I gave you on earth!”.

-If you have no answer to this question yet, then now is a good time to start thinking about it and taking intentional steps towards it.
+If you have no answer to this question yet, then now is a good time to start thinking about it and taking intentional steps toward it.

-As a single woman, you have to create a life of purpose for yourself!
+As a single Christian woman, you have to create a life of purpose for yourself!

-And I’m emphasizing this because I want to remind you that your purpose does not only start when you are married.
+And I’m emphasizing this because I want to remind you that your purpose does not only start when you get married.

-Build a career or pursue a calling that utilizes your God-given purpose.
+Pursue a calling that utilizes your God-given gifts and talents.

 Your purpose may be something that does not return a monetary value but is non-profit or voluntary.